pods-framework/pods/readme.txt

 == Changelog ==

+= 3.2.8 - November 17th, 2024 =

+* Feature: Migrate the PHP in your Pod Templates and Pod Pages directly into your current theme with a new Pods Admin > Tools > Migrate PHP tool.
+We recommend you use a child theme that you control.
+PHP warnings now appear on the Pod Template and Pod Page editor screens to prompt you to run the migration. (@sc0ttkclark)
+* Feature: Updated the design of the various guided screens inside of the Pods Admin to make it easier to read and click through on small screens. (@sc0ttkclark, @heybran)
+* REMINDER: PHP support for Pod Templates and Pod Pages been turned off by default in Pods 3.2.7+ (`PODS_DISABLE_EVAL` constant set to `false` can be used to re-enable it).
+It will be completely removed in Pods 3.3 after being deprecated back in Pods 2.3. (@sc0ttkclark)
+* Fixed: No longer calling
+* Fixed: Resolve issue with empty strings showing when using magic tags before/after functionality. (@JoryHogeveen)
+* Fixed: Ignore more internal WP post types and taxonomies plus others from other plugins.
+* Fixed: SCSS migrated from `@import` to `@use` for compatibility with the latest versions of our SCSS scripting. (@sc0ttkclark)

 = 3.2.7.1 - October 9th, 2024 =

 * Security: Lock down heading field to only specific allowed HTML tags and preventing it from being used to insert malicious scripts.
 Props to the CleanTalk / Dmitrii Ignatyev for responsibly reporting this. (@sc0ttkclark)